 If I had to sum up what I do in one sentence, I would say this: designing is the best way, that I know of, to organize things.
 I view communication design as a process of continuous research, based on the method as much as on creativity, to design content that serves people who use it.

-Since 2013 I have been the creative director at Ida.
-Identity Atlas, a communication design studio that bases its work on multidisciplinarity and contamination between different skills, constantly looking for new visual approaches.
+Since 2013 I have been the creative director at Ida Studio, a communication design studio that bases its work on multidisciplinarity and contamination between different skills, constantly looking for new visual approaches.

 Since 2018 I have been a lecturer at the University of Ferrara in the industrial product design faculty.